Publication of Regulatory Actions

 • Confidentiality also minimizes potential harm to the reputations of those to whom the investigation relates if no enforcement action is taken.

-Publication in Reports, Databases, or Media Release
+Publication in Reports, Databases, or Media Releases

 In accordance with this Administrative Process, BCFSA may publish Regulatory Actions including Notices of Hearing and Decisions on its website, or in reports or publications distributed publicly.